paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 > An **exponential moving average** is a way to calculate an average where old values have less impact on the average than more recent ones.

-Financial calculations often make use of EMA, but I use it for IoT.
+Financial calculations often make use of EMA, but IoT has needs also.
 Many devices can give jittery readings until they settle down.
-Then real-world interactions make then inaccurate again.
+Real-world interactions make them inaccurate again.
 A good example is a compass or magnetometer.
-Walk past a mass of steel, and it attracts them - just like an engineer.
+Walk past a mass of steel, and a compass will swing.
 EMA dampens the variations.
-It is also useful when merging IoT data.
+Use when merging IoT data.

 #### EMA Initialisation